-Yahoo Japan to end ivory sales: sources
+Yahoo Japan ending ivory sales, joining other online retailers

 The tusks are used to make “hanko” name seals which, when dipped in red ink and stamped on paper, are used like a signature in a wide range of transactions from opening a bank account to registering a marriage.

-The two sources told Reuters Yahoo Japan, a consolidated subsidiary of telco SoftBank Corp (9434.T), decided to halt trading following reports that ivory being traded on Yahoo Japan’s platform was being on-sold to China.
+Yahoo Japan, a consolidated subsidiary of telco SoftBank Corp (9434.T), said it decided to halt trading following reports that ivory bought on Yahoo Japan’s platform was taken overseas illegally.
+Two sources told Reuters the reports were regarding on-selling to China.

 China outlawed the trade in 2017, with increasingly strict rules around the world another factor behind the decision, the sources said.